 Imitation doesn’t happen randomly.
 It’s not like we walk down the street, pick someone we’ve never met, and start trying to learn from them.
 (Though, now that I think about it, this might not be a bad approach to life).
 Instead, we learn from the groups we belong to, especially our family groups and peer groups.
 This accounts, in part, for why young people are so heavily influenced by their friends.

 Recently I came across a fascinating and powerful effort to use the principles of imitation and punishment to reduce drunk driving among young people.
-The clip_image002website fullapologies.com takes high school and college students who have been in drunk driving fatalities, and it allows them to apologize to those who have been harmed.
+The website fullapologies.com takes high school and college students who have been in drunk driving fatalities, and it allows them to apologize to those who have been harmed.
 Most of the stories revolve around one friend driving, getting into an accident, and killing another friend who is a passenger.
 The videotaped apologies shown on fullapologies.com are nothing short of anguishing.
 Here’s one of the featured stories/apologies.

 A textbox on the website tells the story of what happened to Ashley: